Intimacy (novel)

-Intimacy was published in 1998 by playwright and novelist Hanif Kureishi.
-The novel deals with a middle-aged man and his thoughts about leaving his wife and two young sons.
+Intimacy is a 1998 novel by Hanif Kureishi.
+The novel explores the inner thoughts of a middle-aged man contemplating leaving his wife and two young sons.

 Plot summary

 Set in contemporary London, the story tells why the protagonist wants to leave his family.
-The timespan of the novel is roughly 24 hours.
+The events of the novel unfold over approximately 24 hours.

 He has lived with his partner for six years and has known her for ten.
 He is unhappy in his relationship and has had several affairs.

 His young lover one day says to him, "If you want me, I'm here".
 He spends 24 hours reflecting on his relationships with his wife, sons, friends and lover.

-In the end he leaves the family.

-Style

-The writing style is similar to Imre Kertész's Kaddis a meg nem született gyermekért (Kaddish for a Child Not Born) -inner dialogue mixed with flashbacks, explaining and contemplating the thoughts of the protagonist.

 Major themes

-Some of the themes of the book are:
+The themes of the book include: